The New Space Opera

 The New Space Opera is a science fiction anthology edited by Gardner Dozois and Jonathan Strahan.
 It was published in 2007, and includes all original stories selected to represent the genre of space opera.
 It includes a five-page introduction, plus a brief introduction to each of the stories, and a dedication to Jack Dann.
 The front and back covers include endorsements by Orson Scott Card, Charles Stross, Joe Haldeman, Vernor Vinge, and Greg Bear.
 Ten out of the eighteen stories in the book were selected for the Locus recommended reading list for 2007.
+The book won the Locus Award for Best Anthology in 2008.

 The anthology was followed with The New Space Opera 2 in 2009.